 Select any of the above options as required to insert a table on the slide.

-- In a slide with a Content placeholder (the palette of six icons that you see in
+- In a slide with a Content placeholder (the palette of six icons, as shown in Figure 7).
+Click the Insert Table icon, as shown highlighted in red within Figure 7, below.

 Figure 7: Insert Table icon within the content placeholder

-this page.
-In this dialog box, enter the required number of columns and rows for your table and click the OK
+- Doing so brings up the same Insert Table dialog box, as shown in Figure 4, previously on this page.
+In this dialog box, enter the required number of columns and rows for your table and click the OK button.

 Figure 8: Table inserted within the Content placeholder